Readit News logoReadit News

 You absolutely do not and it even hampers your ability to quickly learn to type efficiently if you rely on key legends or layout references.

-natlight · 9 months ago
+natlight · a year ago

 I switched to Dvorak 20 years ago and I love it.
 It only took me about 2 weeks to learn and to pass my qwerty typing speed.
 I could actually touch type on either keyboard for the first year or two after I switched.
 I recommend not using stickers or dvorak keyboards at all, it helps you learn faster and your family won't get pissy because they can't use your computer anymore.